tvaucher/CS433-ML-project2/README.md

 --------

-3. If you don't want to run the preprocessing part (about ~15 min) we suggest that you download our [preprocessed training dataset]() and put it in the datafolder
+3. That the [Stanford NLP Twitter GloVe](https://nlp.stanford.edu/projects/glove/) Embeddings are downloaded and extracted

 ### Create the environment